willwright/docker-magento2/README.md

 ## Configuration
 If you want to use a different source directory you'll need to change the paths in `docker-compose.yaml`.

-Data for MySQL is persisted in a Volume `mysqldb`.
+Data for MySQL is persisted in a Volume `mariadb`.

-Data for ElasticSearch is persisted in a Volume `esdata1`.
+Data for ElasticSearch is persisted in a Volume `esdata`.

 There are configuration files for _most_ of the services which are injected into the respective container.
 You can edit these in order to configure a particular service to your specific needs.